worthingtonjg/RelicHunter/README.md

 I participated in the 2016 Global Gam Jam with my two sons and a couple of my friends from work.
 The theme of the game jam was "Ritual".
 Going into the Game Jam we had decided before hand to make a Descent like clone (or get as far as we could on this in 48 hours).

 The game we made is called Relic Hunter.
-Below is the intro screen to our game:

 ## Disclaimer